 Employee satisfaction is critical at any time, but in a difficult period it is even more crucial to stay in touch with your team.
 As a business you can lose up to 35% of your operational efficiency if your staff aren’t happy and performing at optimum level.
 Unhappy staff will hinder positive client relations and business development.
 Take time to understand how your team are feeling and how you can accommodate their individual needs through this uncertain period.

 Your team are often those liaising directly with your clients and working through operational issues stemming from COVID-19, involve them on strategy planning and ideas to adapt your business model, they will be able to offer fresh insight and new perspectives.

 Communication with colleagues, clients and stakeholders is always essential to a successful business, this is now even more critical!
 Encourage more communication within your team and with your clients.
 Check in regularly with your clients, be receptive to feedback, and take the time to understand how their needs have changed and what you can do to ensure they are met.
 Through these uncertain times, customer care is critical in separating you from competition and ensuring your clients feel supported.

 4. Look for external support.

 During this crisis, there are multiple sources of external support for small businesses.
-A breakdown of Government support can be found here (these include grants, loans, the employee furlough scheme).
+A breakdown of Government support can be found here.

 If you do not think you are eligible from the guidelines, it is worth applying to your local council anyway – they can offer an array of resources and you do not necessarily have to fit the standard guidelines.